news[news] GM OBD Driving Cycle

 Car maintenance is divided into major maintenance and minor maintenance.
 At ordinary times, the maintenance we do every 5000 km or half a year mainly refers to minor maintenance, including changing engine oil and filter, checking whether vehicle headlights, tires and brake pads are normal; while major maintenance mainly refers to changing engine coolant, timing belt, spark plug, changing transmission lubricating oil, changing brake oil and brake pads, as well as changing vehicle tires. minor mai...[news]
 General Motors Driving Cycle

-A complete driving cycle will perform diagnostics on all monitored systems and can usually be completed in less than fifteen minutes.
-Performing a GM OBD-II Driving cycle: Cold Start In order to be classified as a cold start the engine coolant temperature must be below 122F (50C) and within 11F (6C) of the ambient air temperature at startup.
+A complete driving cycle should perform diagnostics on all systems.
+A complete driving cycle can be done in under fifteen minutes.
+To perform an OBDII Driving cycle do the following: Cold Start.
+In order to be classified as a cold start the engine coolant temperature must be below 50C (122F) and within 6C (11F) of the ambient air temperature at startup.
 Do not leave the key on prior to the cold start or the heated oxygen sensor diagnostic may not run.
-Idle The engine must be run for two and a h...
+Idle.
+The engine must be run for two and a h...